ajejdsn/dpd-201/README.md

 ..So the display developers used a software inverting in the CPU code.
 Somehow it works not only with 12V signals, but also device can normally receive 5V, and, I guess, 3.3V TTL.

-Also I guess that we can make even the complete UART, because one of the CN1 pins goes to the C1162A Dout pin(U2).
-However, I don't know what the logic level used in output, so it'll be risky.
+~~Also I guess that we can make even the complete UART, because one of the CN1 pins goes to the C1162A Dout pin(U2).
+However, I don't know what the logic level used in output, so it'll be risky.~~ nah dout has a separate testpoint, another mistake -_-
 UPD 2:
 Disassembled the original firmware of display, and found something interesting.